tdwg/vocab/documentation-use-cases.md

 # Use cases for machine-readable metadata as specified by the Documentation Specification #

+Steve Baskauf - 2016-04-28

 This document should be considered neither stable nor citable.

-**Purpose:** Machine-readable metadata should facilitated the discovery of useful information by a semantic client, or a human interacting with the server via software designed to translate a human-friendly interface into SPARQL queries.
+**Purpose:** Machine-readable metadata should facilitate the discovery of useful information by a semantic client, or a human interacting with the server via software designed to translate a human-friendly interface into SPARQL queries.
 The purpose of this document is to specify goals (use cases) and the means to achieve them (generally in the form of a template for SPARQL queries).

 **Data:**